 What there was NOT at Ariel Sands was great food in the way I think of great food now.
 Instead, because it was essentially, part of England, what we had was the most English food imaginable, for better (and yes!
 For better in some cases!) and for worse.
 And it was rather dated to boot, even for the 80’s.
 There wasn’t even pasta!
 (Oh, the days when pasta was the healthiest thing ever!)

 At breakfast, we kids watched carefully and skeptically as our dads assaulted their mouths with salty kippers, liberally dosed with hot sauce which may have been Tabasco, or more likely, Bermuda’s own Outerbridge Sherry Pepper Sauce.
-(Is it a secret qualification that an island must have its own proprietary hot sauce blend?
+(It is mandatory that an island must have its own proprietary hot sauce, I suppose.
 No quarrels here!)
 Sherry pepper sauce is more tangy than spicy, being full as the name suggests, of sherry.
 (It’s great on a chowder, actually, and is made for Bermuda’s own fish chowder, which is highly spiced, burnished red with pepper, and wonderful.
-They never had it at Ariel Sands, I don’t think.)
+They never had it at Ariel Sands, I don’t think, that I remember.)
 We munched on toast and screwed up our courage to have a taste of one of those kippers, and then, dabbing a small bit on our tongues, screwed up our faces at the sheer fishiness of them.

 But most nights, we all sat down indoors, rather formally at a large round table in the glass encased but oddly heavy dining room, sometimes with our parents, sometimes at a smaller table of just kids.
 I am fairly sure there was a dress code; the men in button downs and blazers, the moms in dresses, us squirming, as our new sunburns rubbed against our itchy skirts.
 We were starving from running around all day, but also dying to get through the meal and outside, to revel the last ounces out of the evening, the moon sparkling on the sea, the freedom of being a child let loose on the soft night, chasing toads and crabs, and singing silly songs.
 At first we didn’t sit still, but we soon were trained to.

 There was also a maître d, who was our hero.
 George.
 We loved him so much.
 Every year, we looked forward to seeing him in the lobby the moment we arrived, hugs all around.
-The first year, on a particularly fidgety night, at Dawn’s instigation, he led us on a tour of the kitchen, and in the large walking fridge, showed us the enormous fresh groupers that had been caught that day.
-They were terrifying and clear eyed.
-We suddenly all realized that we were in a place where people were working.
-We settled down.
+The first year, on a particularly fidgety night, at Dawn’s instigation, he led us on a tour of the kitchen, and into the large walk-in fridge, where he showed us the enormous fresh groupers that had been caught that day.
+They were terrifying and clear eyed, so still in the bustle of the kitchen.
+We realized that we were in a place where people were working.
+We settled down- for good.

 The highlight of dinner for me was always the veg, which included a skinless boiled potato doused in butter.
 I loved it.
 But the debate every night was about what to get to start.
 There was usually a soup of the day, often a cold melon or fruit soup, and when that wasn’t it, there was frequently vichyssoise.